-I am a Fellow at All Souls College, University of Oxford, where I research Authoritarian Politics, with a specific focus on the Middle East and North Africa.
+I am a Fellow at All Souls College, University of Oxford, where I research authoritarian politics, revolutions, and democratization, geographically focusing on the Middle East and North Africa.

-I am also a Co-Editor of The Journal of North African Studies and a Senior Research Fellow at the Project of Middle East Democracy.
+I am also a book review editor of Perspectives on Politics and a Senior Research Fellow at the Project of Middle East Democracy.

-I was previously the Margaret Smith Research Fellow in Politics and International Relations at Girton College, University of Cambridge.
+I was previously the Margaret Smith Research Fellow in Politics and International Relations at Girton College, University of Cambridge.h

 Books